codefuse-ai/MFTCoder/README.md

 ## News
-🔥🔥 [2023/11/07] [MFTCoder Paper](https://arxiv.org/abs/2311.02303) has been released on Arxiv, which introduces most technique details of multi-task-fine-tuning.
+🔥🔥 [2023/11/07] [MFTCoder Paper](https://arxiv.org/abs/2311.02303) has been released on Arxiv, which discloses technique details of multi-task-fine-tuning.

 🔥🔥 [2023/10/20] [CodeFuse-QWen-14B](https://huggingface.co/codefuse-ai/CodeFuse-QWen-14B) has been released, achieving a pass@1 (greedy decoding) score of 48.8% on HumanEval, which gains 16% absolute improvement over the base model [Qwen-14b](https://huggingface.co/Qwen/Qwen-14B)